Cell-induced densification and tether formation in fibrous extracellular matrices with biomimetic physics-informed neural networks: Results

-\paragraph{Robustness and role of the UQ probe variance} The qualitative conclusions above persist under representative variations of the resampling cadence (Extended Data Fig.~\ref{fig:ed-three-eps0-period}).
-Moreover, the UQ probe variance $\rho_{uq}$ provides an interpretable control over the effective spatial scale of the probing proxy: smaller $\rho_{uq}$ yields sharper, more localized emphasis on the multicell interaction core, but can introduce noisier, more transient updates, whereas larger $\rho_{uq}$ increases spatial averaging and produces smoother but more diffuse updates while preserving the same interaction morphology and low-$J$ attainment (Extended Data Fig.~\ref{fig:ed-three-eps0-uqrho}).
+The qualitative conclusions above persist under representative variations of the resampling cadence (Supplementary Fig.~\ref{fig:ed-three-eps0-period}).
+Moreover, the UQ probe variance $\rho_{uq}$ provides an interpretable control over the effective spatial scale of the probing proxy.
+Smaller $\rho_{uq}$ yields sharper, more localized emphasis on the multicell interaction core, but can introduce noisier and more transient updates, whereas larger $\rho_{uq}$ increases spatial averaging and produces smoother but more diffuse updates while preserving the same interaction morphology and low-$J$ attainment (Supplementary Fig.~\ref{fig:ed-three-eps0-uqrho}).